datastaxdevs/workshop-graphql-netflix/README.md

 </details>

-This will take a few minutes.
-You may have to authenticate through Github in the process.
+This will take a few minutes:

+- you may have to authenticate through Github in the process;
+- confirm the repo name and "Save & Deploy" when asked.

 _Note: if there is an existing account in Netlify, check the settings to make sure the Netlify account is connected to the your Github account._